HAG87/atelierbump-site/_posts/2018-07-17-about-error-loading-paramblock2-error.md

 Workarounds to open the scene:

 1. Merge in a new scene everything except any refGuides object
-2. If you have DesignToolBox unistalled, open the scenes, remove any invalid refGuides object, re-save.
+2. If you have DesignToolBox uninstalled, open the scenes, remove any invalid refGuides object, re-save.
 3. Temporary delete %MAXROOT%/Plugins/refGuidesObject.mse, do option 2.

 Apologies for the inconveniences.